To develop te reo Māori, it's important to hear, read and use the language in a variety of contexts and situations.

 Gamefroot's Mihi Maker tutorial enables users to create a virtual, video game-journey through their own mihi.
 The platform makes this possible by guiding users through their visual, block-coding programming system.
 Players of this tutorial learn coding, computational thinking, and te reo Māori while writing their mihi.

 These websites offer resources for learning and teaching te reo Māori, providing materials designed to improve basic listening, reading, writing, and speaking.

 The aim of this website is to help learners with the basics of te reo.
 It contains written, audio, and visual content.

 Kauwhata Reo is a central online hub for te reo Māori resources to support the growth of teaching and learning te reo Māori.
 The hub can be viewed in te reo Māori or English.
-This website is still in the early stages of development, at present users can search for some new content, resources from Te Kete Ipurangi and from Digital NZ.
-More features and content are coming soon (18 Oct 2019).

 More te reo digital tools